PA-RISC Architecture

 MAX-1 (32-bit)

-The original multimedia extensions were proposed for and introduced in the PA-7100LC processor and later also available in the PA-7300LC.
-The aim was to enable workstations with this CPU to provide real-time MPEG video decompression and playback at a rate of 30 frames/second without the need for a special DSP (digital signal processing) chip.
+MAX-1 are the original multimedia extensions from the 1990s introduced with the HP PA-7100LC processor and later also the PA-7300LC.
+The aim from HP in its design was to enable contemporary workstations with these CPUs to provide real-time MPEG video decompression and playback at a rate of 30 frames/second without the need for a special DSP (digital signal processing) chip, not an easy feat.

-The design process for the PA-7100LC processor (in the early mid-1990s) included for the first time multimedia benchmarks while analyzing optimizations for the instruction set design.
+The HP design process for the PA-7100LC processor in the early 1990s included for the first time multimedia benchmarks for analyzing optimizations in the instruction set design.

 MAX-2 (64-bit)